^

 • ofloxacin + metronidazole.

-Antibiotics can not always stop the destructive process in the gallbladder, this circumstance predetermines the features of monitoring patients with acute cholecystitis with the involvement of a child surgeon.
+Antibiotics cannot always stop the destructive process in the gallbladder, this circumstance predetermines the peculiarities of monitoring patients with acute cholecystitis with the participation of a pediatric surgeon.

 Surgical treatment of acute cholecystitis in children

 Phlegmonous and gangrenous acute cholecystitis is subject to surgical treatment.
-Treatment of patients with enzymatic acute cholecystitis is aimed at early decompression of the biliary tract.
+Treatment of patients with enzymatic acute cholecystitis is aimed at early decompression of the bile ducts.
 The latter is performed laparoscopically or by traditional surgical access.

 You are reporting a typo in the following text: